FUTA Issues Warning on Fake Admission Offers

 Be cautious and verify any admission-related communications you receive.
 Do not fall victim to these fraudulent schemes.
 For accurate information, always rely on the official FUTA channels.
 Stay safe and informed.

-- Federal University Of Technology Akure (FUTA) Matriculation Ceremony 2024/2025
+- Federal University of Technology, Akure (FUTA) Matriculation 2025/2026: Combined Ceremony Date, Time, Venue for Fresh Students